 It is interesting that Benbros called this model a Tractor whereas today it would probably be termed a truck.
 The real vehicle was an off-road, four-wheel drive heavy duty machine and Benbros emphaised this by including a dowel which, by scale, was a very large load.

 Although there were only four variations of the Foden Timber Tractor, each one had differences from the others apart from colour.
-The body had three different variations, the base two and the trailer two.
+The body had three different variations, the base possibly two, and the trailer two.
 Even the colours did not interchange: the red tractor only had a yellow trailer and the green tractor only a red one.

-The first body was cast with an open rectangular space and a narrow crossbar at the rear above the hook at the back.
+The first tractor body was cast with an open rectangular space and a narrow crossbar at the rear above the hook at the back.
 In the centre underneath there was a lug onto which the base was rivetted and near this was cast 'Benbros Made in England' although it is not easy to see.
 The whole body was painted red inside and out.

-The rear space on type 1 must have proved a weakness because the second casting of the body had it filled in and replaced with a small round hole but the id. remained.
-When it came to painting, the top outer part was done but now the underside was left bare.
+The rear space on type 1 must have proved a weakness because the second casting of the body had it partly filled in and replaced with a small round hole but the id. remained.
+When it came to painting, the top outer part was done but the underside was left bare.
 Both red and green colours were used.

 With such variety, the Foden Timber Tractor is interesting to collect.
 It is not uncommon but TV boxes are scarce.